 UNESCO Institute for Statistics

 The UNESCO Institute for Statistics (UIS) in Canada is UNESCO’s official statistical agency.
 It produces global and internationally comparable statistics on education, science, technology, culture and communication.
-In S&T, these cover national data on human resources and expenditure on research and development (GERD).
+In science and technology (S&T), these cover national data on human resources and expenditure on research and development (GERD).

 The UIS is the official UN statistical agency for the international collection of data in S&T and is the lead UN agency for elaborating statistical standards for developing countries, particularly in science, technology and innovation.

-The UIS currently gathers R&D statistics for Africa and other non-OECD countries.
+The UIS currently gathers research and development (R&D) statistics for Africa and other non-OECD countries.
 It also organizes training sessions and advises in statistics gathering in these countries.
 The two most recent global surveys of S&T statistics were conducted in 2004 and 2006.

 The preparation of reliable national statistics is a task that is inseparable from the process of S&T policy formulation, and one which requires close collaboration between policy-makers and statisticians.